Do you know that you have options for your care provider during pregnancy, and that not all providers are created equal?

-Healthy Families Homebirth is an all-inclusive midwifery practice.
-All races, classes, genders, religions and body sizes are welcome.
+Healthy Families Homebirth is an all-inclusive midwifery practice and continuously, actively working towards social and racial justice.
+All races, class, genders, religions and body sizes are welcome.

 Cheryl Furer is the primary midwife of Healthy Families Homebirth.
-Cheryl Furer holds a B.S. in midwifery and is a faculty member at Midwives College of Utah.
-She’s also a certified homeopath, which allows her to bring a more holistic view of health to her practice at Healthy Families Homebirth in Longmont, CO.
+Cheryl Furer holds a Bachelor of Science in Midwifery and is Director of Student Life and Leadership and Adjunct Faculty at the Midwives College of Utah.
+She’s also a certified homeopath, which allows her to bring a holistic view of health to her practice at Healthy Families Homebirth in Longmont, CO.
 She serves the areas surrounding Longmont, including, but not limited to, Berthoud, Mead, Johnstown, Platteville, Fort Lupton, Firestone, Fredrick, Erie, Lafayette, Louisville, Gunbarrel, and Hygiene.
 Please contact her for a free midwifery interview.